19Nupur/JAVA-100-CODES/README.md

 - and more...

 Each day brings a new problem with its corresponding Java solution and comments to help with clarity and understanding.

+Day 1 - Check if the number is positive or negative.
+Day 2 - Check if the number is even or odd.